rorywalsh/cabbage_v1_old/Docs/signaldisplay.md

 **zoom(val)** Sets the initial zoom value.
 Passing a -1 to zoom will cause the zoom buttons to disappear.

+**updaterate(val)** Set the rate at which the display will update. val determines the number of milliseconds between update.
+The update rate is set to 100 milliseconds by default, which means the display will update itself 10 times a second.
+Smaller update rates will produce smoother images, but will cost more in terms of CPU.
 <!--(End of identifiers)/-->

-> To enable the use of the fftdisplay widget you must pass --displays to your CsOptions.
+> To enable the use of the signaldisplay widget you must pass --displays to your CsOptions.
 See the FFTDisplay example for details.
+Also note that the Lissajous display is the most CPU expensive display option, followed by waveform.
+The spectral modes are the least CPU expensive.

 ##Example
 ```csharp